The Cleveland Museum of Art

 Description

-Likely an item of men’s wear, this tunic displays a variety of motifs.
-In the rectangle at the center of the chest is a frontal figure that repeats eight times; it stands out for its relatively large size and somewhat more curvilinear style.
-Everything else is right-angled, including the small figures in flanking positions and the birds in the borders.
-The patterned sections are woven in the tapestry technique, which allows the creation of curved lines; thus, the geometric style is an artistic choice.- ?-1925J.H.
+Likely an item of men’s wear, this tunic exhibits a variety of motifs.
+The upper panels feature an especially pronounced triangular pattern.
+The rectangle at the center of the chest displays a repeated frontal figure that stands out for its relatively large size and more rounded style.
+The surrounding elements are more right-angled, including the small figures in flanking positions and the birds in the borders.- ?-1925J.H.
 Wade, Cleveland, OH, gifted to the Cleveland Museum of Art1925-The Cleveland Museum of Art, Cleveland, OH

 Source URL: